-A. You will need to retake the online General Coaches Certification.
+A. You will need to retake the online General Coaches Certification before they expire or you will have to attend another training in that particular sport.

 Q. Will I be notified if my certification is about to expire?

 A. All coaches will receive two emails informing them of upcoming expirations.
 They will receive the first emails in June for a six-month notice and a second email in November for a one-month notice.
 Additionally, Agency managers will still be able to track coach expirations on the website as well as on their volunteer rosters they receive.